 - Catering Services (Held at UConn locations only, where a signed contract is not required)*;

-- Computer peripherals, upgrades, replacement parts, and supplies, for existing University-owned computers.
+- Computer supplies, upgrades, replacement parts, for existing University-owned computers.
 Components purchased with the intent to build a computer are not allowed;

 - Conference registrations with department dean/director approval;

-- Dues and Professional Membership(s) – (Business, Technical, Professional and Institutional memberships only, Lifetime memberships are not approved);
+- Dues and Professional Membership(s) – (Business, Technical, Professional and Institutional memberships only, Lifetime and multiple year memberships are restricted);

 - Floor and Window Treatments;

 - Food (Take out or grocery store purchases for student activities & official business meetings held at a University campus location only).
 Must provide: business purpose, list of attendees and agenda; and completed Business Meal Pre-Approval Form (for staff only meetings) for submission to the KFS PCDO edoc when realocating;